dathu1323/Beginner-/README.md

 There are a lot of different ways to use Git.
 There are the original command-line tools, and there are many graphical user interfaces of varying capabilities.
 # **Installing Git**
+Installing on Linux.
+If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.
+If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use dnf:
+$ sudo dnf install git-all
+If you’re on a Debian-based distribution, such as Ubuntu, try apt:
+$ sudo apt install git-all